-5.2 Access to Rookery Farm Reservoir is for OAC members only, apart from one non fising guest, no dogs allowed.
+5.2 Access to Rookery Farm Reservoir is for OAC members only, apart from one non fishing guest (no under 12's), no dogs allowed.

-5.3 OAC juniors must be over 12 years of age to fish this water.
+5.4 OAC juniors must be over 12 years of age to fish this water.
 An adult member who will supervise and be responsible for the junior must accompany them.
 A maximum of two juniors are allowed per adult.
-Junior members must fish in the swim adjacent to the supervising adult member.
+Junior members must fish in the swims adjacent to the supervising adult member.

-5.5 One rod only to be used from May to September.
-Two rods may be used in the winter months from October to March.
+5.6 One rod only may be used from 1st May to 31st October .
+Two rods may be used from 1st November to 30th April.

-5.10 When car fishing at the Rookery, landing nets must be a minimum size of 76cms (30 inches) across the arms or diameter.
+5.10 When fishing at the Rookery, landing nets must be a minimum size of 30 inches across the arms or diameter.
 In addition a sensible unhooking mat must be used.
 You may have a match sized landing net set up alongside your carp landing for landing small silverfish only.

 6. River Wey